chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-repository-in-a-database.markdown

 ## Using a database

-XL Release can also use a database to store its repository.
+XL Release can use a database to store its repository.
 To use a database, you must configure the built-in Jackrabbit JCR implementation, depending on what you want to store in the database:

 {:.table .table-striped}
 | Type of data to store in the database | Properties to configure |